WagnerLabUCSF/dew-scTools-bash/README.md

 ```

 # Usage:
-Run this as follows.
-Names of one or more metadata FASTQ files for conversion are inputted directly from the command line.
-Wildcards accepted.
+Names of one or more metadata FASTQ files for conversion are inputted directly from the command line - wildcards accepted.
-Example:
+Examples:
 ```
 source convert_metadata_to_V3.sh DEW016.V2.R2.fastq.gz DEW017.V2.R2.fastq.gz
 source convert_metadata_to_V3.sh DEW0*.V2.R2.fastq.gz